 Why Do Kangaroos Bite?

 Do Kangaroos Bite?
-Kangaroos are typically gentle herbivores that only bite when threatened, trapped, or provoked.
-Captivity raised kangaroos or wallabies can provoke physical aggression or potentially recognizing one as a different species by causing scratches and kicks as a form of “play fighting.”
+Kangaroos are normally gentle herbivores that only bite when they feel threat, trapped or provoked.
+In captivity raised kangaroos or wallabies can sense physical aggression or potentially recognizing one as a different species by causing scratches and kicks as a form of “play fighting.”
 Despite their propensity to graze on grasses and their major defense comes from their strong rear legs which they employ to kick prospective attackers hard.
 When they are helpless to defend themselves where they frequently resort to biting.

 An Important thing to note that kangaroos prefer to avoid confrontations and will usually opt for fleeing or hopping away from danger.
 Kangaroo-human encounters are rare, but respecting their territory and maintaining a safe distance is crucial to minimize the risk of kangaroo bites.
 The kangaroos may bite in self-defense even though they are not naturally violent.
 To enjoy the company of these fascinating marsupials without any incidents but it is best to appreciate them from afar and let them go about their business in peace.